hoomd.update#

 Warning

-Rescaling particles fails in HPMC simulations with more than one MPI rank.
+Rescaling particles in HPMC simulations with hard particles may introduce overlaps.

 Note